 Approval, licensing and registration of factories:

-State government is authorized to make rule under factory act, so approval.
+State government is authorities to make rule under factory act, so approval.
 Licensing and Registration process and requirements may vary state to state.
 Contact your state Concern Inspector under this act for detailed information regarding setting up factory in concern state.

 1. State Government may makes rules: